-- Large external hemorrhoids that cause significant discomfort and make it difficult to keep the anal area clean.
+- Large external hemorrhoids that cause a lot of discomfort and make it hard to keep the anal area clean.

 - Both internal and external hemorrhoids.

-- Had other treatments for hemorrhoids (such as rubber band ligation) that have failed.
+- Had other treatments for hemorrhoids (such as rubber band ligation) that have not helped.

 How Well It Works

 Surgery usually cures a hemorrhoid.
 But the long-term success of hemorrhoid surgery depends a lot on how well you are able to change your daily bowel habits to avoid constipation and straining.
-About 5 out of 100 people have hemorrhoids come back after surgery.footnote 2
+About 5 out of 100 people have hemorrhoids that come back after surgery.footnote 1

-Pain, bleeding, and an inability to urinate (urinary retention) are the most common side effects of hemorrhoidectomy.
+Pain, bleeding, and not being able to urinate (urinary retention) are the most common side effects of hemorrhoidectomy.

 - Bleeding from the anal area